Blink & you’ll miss it! Fall in Banff National Park is short but sweet.

 4. Wildlife Watching

 As the summer season draws to a close – the wildlife starts to emerge again.
 With the winter months nearing, wildlife in Banff National Park is getting ready for their winter’s now.
 One doesn’t need to venture too far from town to see elk roaming around or a bear looking for the last of the mountain berries.
-Pick a trail, bring some bear spray and head out to see the wildlife in action!
+This fall, pick a trail, bring some bear spray and head out to see the wildlife in action!

 Please note – respect the wildlife and their habitat.
 Please keep your distance.